Efesto/blog/_posts/2023-02-13-remote-journal_follow-up.md

 I've received feedback and questions on the approach and I want to gather them here and take time for looking back at this tool one year later.

-## How do you keep people connected if they don't see each other anymore during the daily?
+## How do you keep people connected if they don't see each other at the daily?

-This concern was present also at the introduction of the journal but is not related specifically to removing the remote daily itself but rather to the whole remote working approach.
+This concern was present also at the introduction of the journal and is not related specifically to removing the remote daily itself but rather to the whole remote working approach.

 I think creating connections between the members of a team is a task that every team-lead should take, "team spirit" is an abstract concept but very much present and relevant to building an effective team, and is about connecting humans.

-> For that reason we introduced the developers-only chat and a recurrent "co-working call".
+For that reason, we introduced the developers-only chat and a recurrent "co-working call".

 The first, as suggested in the original post, worked amazingly not only as a place to communicate with the rest of the team but also as a safe space for expressing "humanity", the element that some value so much in the remote daily.